Tarawera Ultramarathon

-Tarawera Ultramarathon is a trail running event which includes a 21km, 50km, 102km and a 100-mile ultramarathon trail race, with the inaugural even held in 2009, it is part of the Ultra-Trail World Tour.
+Tarawera Ultramarathon is a trail running event which includes a 21km, 50km, 102km and a 100-mile ultramarathon trail race, with the inaugural event held in 2009, it is part of the Ultra-Trail World Tour.
 It is held annually in February and takes place in Rotorua, New Zealand.
 Awards are given to top men and women finishers in each category.

 The race was created by Paul Charteris.

 Event history

 The inaugural race was over an 85km distance and was won by New Zealanders, Kerry Suter and Jean Beaumont.
 Kerry backed up his 2009 win with a further win in 2010, this time over a new distance, 100km.
 In 2017 the 100km race was extended by 2km to a complete distance of 102km.
-In 2018 the inaugural 100 mile race was added to the event and was won by Frenchman Adrian Prigent and American Sally McRae.
+In 2018 the inaugural 100 mile race was added to the event.

 The 2023 edition is hosted as part of the UTMB World Series.

 Course records

-The course record in the 100-mile race is held by the Australian Vladimir Shatrov and was set in the 2020 edition in a time of 15h 53m 30s among a field of more than 1,450 entrants.
+The 102km course ran from Rotorua to Kawerau from 2009-2017.
+The old course records were set in 2017 by Americans Camille Herron (8:56:00) and Jim Walmsley (7:23:32).
+The course changed direction in 2018, starting in Kawerau in and finishing in Rotorua.
+In 2018, 100 miles was added to the events.
+The courses have had deviations over the years due to inclement weather.
+The records for the current course are held by New Zealanders Ruth Croft and Daniel Jones, both set in 2025.